United States Army Alaska: Early 20th Century

 Although the Royal Canadian Mounted Police maintained law and order in the Yukon during the Gold Rush, the U.S. government, after sending Captain Patrick H. Ray and First Lieutenant Wilds P. Richardson to study the situation, did not deem it necessary to send the Army into Alaska as peacekeepers.
+Despite this, with the absence of the army for over twenty years, soldiers once again returned to Alaska and established more than a dozen posts by 1900.

 As more and more people came into Alaska and northwestern Canada, the need for better communications with the lower 48 states became critical.
 The Washington-Alaska Military Cable and Telegraph System (WAMCATS) connected all the forts in the territory with Seattle.
 By 1903, the line stretched from Seattle to southeastern Alaska, Valdez, the interior, and Nome.
 The project fell under the direction of Brigadier General Adolphus W. Greely.
 Lieutenant William "Billy" Mitchell, another officer who would later achieve military fame, also worked on the four-year project.

 While Greely and his men struggled to complete the WAMCATS project, Richardson, on his third tour of duty in Alaska, headed the Alaska Road Commission, building garrisons and trails in south-central Alaska.
 The Army in Alaska saw a decline in activity from 1908 to 1939, with a brief surge during World War I. Work continued building roads and bridges and improving trails during this period.